TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 2. **Explore the Dataset** 🔍
    - Now that you've successfully imported and opened the pizza sales dataset, take a moment to delve into its structure and contents.
 Familiarizing yourself with the dataset is crucial for effective analysis.
-Focus on the following key columns:

-     - `pizza_id`: Tracks sales by pizza type. 🍕
-     - `order_date` and `order_time`: Enable analysis of time-based trends. 📅⏰
-     - `total_price`: Reveals revenue contributions per order. 💰
-     - `pizza_size` and `pizza_category`: Highlight customer preferences by size and category. 📏

    - Identify potential data gaps or inconsistencies early, ensuring you’re prepared to address them during cleaning and transformation.

 3. **Ask Guiding Questions** ❓
    Thoughtful questions can help prioritize areas of focus for your analysis.
-Examples include:
    - "Which pizzas contribute the most to overall revenue?" 💸
    - "At what times of the day do sales peak?" ⏰
    - "Are smaller pizzas more popular on weekends compared to weekdays?" 🍕📏